Best-Rated Electricity Providers NSW

 Editor’s notes

-Owned by French utilities giant Engie, Simply Energy is well-known for offering a wide range of products in NSW.
-Its offers include an exclusive deal for NRMA members that brings larger unconditional discounts, as well as its competitive Simply Energy Saver plan with guaranteed discounts on usage and supply charges.
+Owned by the French utilities giant of the same name, Engie is well-known for offering a wide range of products in NSW.
+Its offers include an exclusive deal for NRMA members that brings larger unconditional discounts, as well as its competitive Engie Saver plan with guaranteed discounts on usage and supply charges.
 Rates across these plans are typically variable, coming with no exit fees or lock-in contracts.

 7. AGL